Parent Partnership

 City Charter High School is a Title I school and receives funding from the federal government.
 This funding is used to provide the following:

-• Support for parent workshops;
+- Opportunities for parent engagement and workshops;

-• Staff development sessions and professional learning opportunities that enable teachers to further develop their knowledge as learners and strengthen their practice as effective teachers.
+- A Teacher Coach who manages staff development sessions and professional learning opportunities that enable teachers to further develop their knowledge as learners and strengthen their practice as effective teachers.

-November 2022 Parent Meeting Information
+Federal Programs Parent Meeting Information

 Title IX Support